minimul/qbo_api/README.md

 #### Creating new specs or modifying existing spec that have been recorded using the VCR gem.
 - All specs that require interaction with the API must be recorded against your personal QuickBooks sandbox.
 More coming on how to create or modifying existing specs against your sandbox.
+- <a href="http://minimul.com/the-modern-ruby-quickbooks-client-contributing.html" target="_blank">Check out this tutorial and screencast on contributing to qbo_api</a>.

 ## License